 Glorious choir music seeped from slightly ajar windows of the Brighton Dome as I tiptoed into their cafe to soak up half an hour of swooping scales, beautiful harmonies and a couple of cheekily modern arias.

 Humour is found on every corner.
 From the busking piano player dressed as Sesame Streets Ralph, to the brilliant Big Screen Fire Exit along the beach… I’ve never wanted to badly to flick an alarm switch causing everyone to #getinthesea

-Tiramisu and pizza combo, recommended to us by a friend in Wales.
-Donatello's is a typified Italtion trattoria, dripping with hanging baskets, bustling with friendly waiters and generous servings of Etruscan hospitality.
+Lunch was a ridiculously delicious Tiramisu and pizza combo, recommended to us by a friend in Wales.
+Donatello’s is a typified Italtion trattoria, dripping with hanging baskets, bustling with friendly waiters and generous servings of Etruscan hospitality.

 The Ocean – the soft sound of water washing over the pebbled beach, the cry of seagulls swooping (and occasionally dive-bombing unwary visitors) drew us back time and time again, (all roads in the city seem to lead wonderfully to the pebbled beach) but this time we didn’t make the mistake of riding rollercoasters on full stomachs.

-North Laine, a Brighton institution with a wistful look behind us and a glance to train timetables, before collecting our bags from the smiling staff on our way home.
+We made our way back through the North Laine, a Brighton institution with a wistful look behind us and a glance to train timetables, before collecting our bags from the smiling staff on our way home.